Sydius/websocket-relay/README.md

 - **listen.ip**: IP address to bind the WebSocket server
 - **listen.port**: Port for the WebSocket server
+- **listen.allowed_proxy_ips** (optional): List of IP addresses or CIDR ranges that are allowed to connect as reverse proxies.
+If not specified, all IPs are allowed.
 - **targets**: Map of domain names to backend configurations
   - Each target has a `host` and `port` for the TCP backend